ontodev/robot/README.md

 ## 1. Command Line Tool

-The command-line tool is packaged a Jar file and can be run via the `robot` shell script.
-We will soon have packaged releases, but for now please follow the "Build" instruction below.
+The command-line tool is packaged a Java JAR file and can be run via the `robot` shell script.

+1. Make sure you have [Java installed](https://www.java.com) -- version 7 or later
+2. [Download](http://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/) the latest `robot.jar` file and the right script for your platform:
+    - `robot` shell script for Unix, Linux, Mac OS X
+    - `robot.bat` batch script for Windows
+3. Copy both files to somewhere on your [system PATH](https://en.wikipedia.org/wiki/PATH_(variable)) -- both files must be in the same directory
+4. Now you should be able to run ROBOT from a command line:

+    robot help

 See [examples/README.md](https://github.com/ontodev/robot/tree/master/examples/README.md) for a tutorial with many example commands.